J&J sales grow, but strong dollar tugs at expectations

-Johnson & Johnson topped third-quarter expectations thanks to growth in pharmaceutical sales, but the health care giant continued to tread cautiously with its outlook due to the strong dollar.
+Johnson & Johnson topped third-quarter expectations thanks to pharmaceutical sales growth, but a strong dollar made the health care giant tread cautiously again with its outlook.

-J&J on Tuesday stuck to the midpoint of its 2022 forecast after lowering expectations the previous two quarters due to the impact of currency exchanges.
-The company now expects adjusted earnings to range between $10.02 and $10.07 per share.
+J&J on Tuesday narrowed its 2022 forecast and stuck to the midpoint of its previous range after lowering expectations earlier this year due to the impact of currency exchanges.

-For the full year, analysts expect, on average, earnings of $10.07 per share, according to FactSet.

 J&J brings in nearly half of its sales from outside the United States.
-A strong U.S. dollar, which is now worth more than a euro for the first time in 20 years, can affect sales for companies that do a lot of international business.
+A strong U.S. dollar — now worth more than a euro for the first time in 20 years — can affect sales for companies that do a lot of international business.

 They have to convert those sales into dollars when they report earnings.
 The stronger dollar decreases the value of those sales.
 It also gives foreign products a price edge in the United States.